Sign Language: Towards Sign Understanding for Robot Autonomy: Dataset

 \section{Dataset}

-We curate a dataset on which to benchmark navigational sign understanding approaches, and visualise some samples from it in \figref{fig:dataset}.
-We consider two key dimensions of variation for in-the-wild navigational sign understanding: \emph{scene complexity} and \emph{sign complexity}.
+We curate a dataset to benchmark navigational sign understanding, and illustrate it in \figref{fig:dataset}.
+We consider two key dimensions of variation in this dataset: \emph{scene complexity} and \emph{sign complexity}.

-\textbf{Scene complexity.} This relates to environmental factors of variation that may affect both navigational sign detection and recognition.
-Variation in appearance and scene structure, including illumination, background textures, visual clutter and physical occlusions of the sign add to challenges in perceiving signs.
-In particular, non-navigational signs (\eg{} regulatory signs offering information unrelated to navigation), or objects that appear to be signs (\eg{} transient advertisements shown on screens that highlight a location name, or show arrows) add to the complexity of sign understanding in the wild.